 CIM is looking to hire a research fellow to work with us on the UKRI project Visualising Contact Networks in Response to COVID-19.
-More info about the post here.
+More information about the post is available.
 Closing Date 24 March!

 CIM has a Virtual Bookcase in which you can see recently published books.
-From The Cultural Life of Machine Learning to Visual Analytics, and from Music and Belonging to Care, Power and Information you can see something of our wide range of research activities here.
+Explore our wide range of research activities: from The Cultural Life of Machine Learning to Visual Analytics, and from Music and Belonging to Care, Power and Information.

 As the new academic year is about to start, it is difficult to ignore the anxious uncertainty looming over universities, staff and students.